oracle-livelabs/apex/apex-professional-hol20/migrating-applications.md

 ## Summary

-You now know how to create Installation scripts and Data Packages to export Database objects along with Data.
+You now know how to create Installation Scripts and Data Packages to export Database objects along with Data.
 You may now **proceed to the next lab**.

 ## Acknowledgements